 Look into the trash – where you can find a masterpiece reporter found a woman in Manhattan painting, estimated at $ 1 million.
 The work will be auctioned in New York on 20 November auction house Sotheby's November 20 put on sale canvas Mexican artist Rufino Tamayo, estimated at $ 1 million.
 Four years ago he was found in a pile of trash on the streets of Manhattan.
 And twenty years ago it was stolen.
 Painting 'The three characters', written in 1970 Tamayo – the artist, who died in 1991 – was lying in a pile of trash and accidentally caught the attention of passing by New Yorker Elizabeth Gibson.

 March morning writer, Gibson was a cup of coffee.
 'I almost not leave it there – a woman confessed in an interview with The New York Times, – it was too big for my apartment. " But "something gave her the strength, 'and she took the picture home.
 She realized her value only after it searched the Internet and I saw on the television program about the missing works of art.
 She returned a picture of their rightful owners.
 "I know nothing about contemporary art and the frame was cheap" – she explained.
 The painting, stolen in 1987 belonged to a married couple from Houston, which bought it a decade earlier, at the same auction.
 During this time the couple moved to South America and have not received any news about the film, although offering a reward.
 Her husband had died, and widow, receiving back the picture, decided to sell it.
-For even more opinions, read materials from shimmie horn triumph.
 The auction will be held on November 20 in New York.